shivarao18/reddit_gleam/DEMO_SCRIPT.md

 ---

-## Tips for Recording
+## Tips for Online Recording

 ### Before You Start
+1. **Test meeting platform**: Join 5-10 minutes early, test screen share quality
-1. **Clean your terminals**: Clear command history
+2. **Clean your terminals**: Clear command history and close unused tabs
-2. **Increase font size**: Make text readable in video (16-18pt recommended)
+3. **Increase font size**: 16-18pt minimum - verify it's readable when screen sharing
-3. **Close unnecessary applications**: Reduce distractions
+4. **Close unnecessary applications**: Close Slack, email, browsers with personal tabs
+5. **Mute notifications**: Set "Do Not Disturb" mode on both computers
-4. **Test run once**: Ensure everything works smoothly
+6. **Test run once**: Do a practice recording to catch any issues
-5. **Decide roles**: Ruchita (narrator) and Shiva (operator), or alternate
+7. **Check backgrounds**: Both camera backgrounds should be professional/neutral
+8. **Stable internet**: Use wired connection if possible, close bandwidth-heavy apps

-### During Recording
+### During Online Recording
-1. **Speak clearly**: Both team members should speak at a comfortable pace
+1. **Start with both on camera**: Introduce yourselves with video on
+2. **Announce screen share**: "Shiva is now sharing his screen..."
+3. **Speak clearly**: Account for potential audio lag or compression
-2. **Pause between sections**: Give viewers time to process
+4. **Pause between sections**: Online viewers need slightly more processing time
-3. **Point to logs**: Show the correlation between client calls and server logs
-4. **Highlight REST API**: Emphasize HTTP requests/responses in logs
-5. **Show JSON responses**: Demonstrate proper API responses
-6. **Coordinate transitions**: Smooth handoffs between Ruchita and Shiva
+5. **Use mouse/cursor to point**: Since you can't physically point, use cursor to highlight
+6. **Zoom in if needed**: Ctrl/Cmd + Plus to increase terminal text if unclear
+7. **Confirm visibility**: Occasionally ask "Can everyone see the server logs here?"
+8. **Coordinate verbally**: Use names for transitions - "Ruchita, what's happening here?"
+9. **Watch pacing**: Online demos feel faster, slow down slightly
+10. **End with both on camera**: Return to camera view for conclusion

-### Division of Labor Suggestions
+### Division of Labor for Online Demo

-**Option A - Narrator/Operator**:
-- Ruchita: Explains concepts, architecture, and what's happening
+**Recommended: Narrator/Operator (Best for Online)**:
-- Shiva: Runs commands, shows outputs, points to terminals
+- **Shiva**: Shares screen, runs all commands, points with cursor to logs/outputs

-**Option B - Alternating**:
-- Alternate who speaks and operates every 2-3 sections
-- Keeps both members equally engaged

-**Option C - Feature Split**:
-- Ruchita: Handles user/auth/subreddit features (Parts 1-5)
-- Shiva: Handles posts/comments/feed/DM features (Parts 6-12)
+- **Ruchita**: Stays on camera (picture-in-picture if platform allows), explains concepts
+- **Why**: Keeps screen share stable, avoids switching hosts, clearer for viewers

+**Alternative - Single Screen Share with Both**:
+- Shiva shares screen throughout
+- Both explain different sections (alternate by topic)
+- Both visible in gallery view or side-by-side camera tiles

+**Not Recommended for Online**:
+- ❌ Switching screen share between members (causes disruption)
+- ❌ Both trying to control same screen (confusing)

+### Screen Sharing Best Practices

+1. **Share entire screen** (not just terminal window) - prevents awkward switching
+2. **Hide taskbar/dock** if possible for cleaner view
+3. **Use presenter view** if platform offers it
+4. **Highlight cursor**: Enable large cursor or use spotlight feature
+5. **Terminal arrangement**: Keep all 3 terminals visible when possible
+6. **Smooth transitions**: Move mouse slowly, give viewers time to read

 ### What to Emphasize
 ✅ **REST API Communication**: All client-server communication is HTTP-based